crafn/proto-gamelang/plans/args.markdown

 	let bar := fn (a : int, b : int, c : int) { ... }
 	bar(.c= 95, .b= 9, 1);

-Dot is used to distinguish target parameters from local variables with the same name:
+Dot is used to distinguish target parameters from other variables with the same name:

 	var a : int;
 	func(a = 0); // Assign 0 to local var a and pass it to the function